 Unfortunately, being eligible for expungement is only the first part of a complex process.
 However, an expungement attorney at Leifert & Leifert could provide assistance in assessing your eligibility in Pompano Beach and guide you through every step.

-The Process of Expungement in Pompano Beach
+What is the Process of Expungement in Pompano Beach?

 After eligibility is determined, the first tangible step towards getting a criminal record cleared is to obtain a Certificate of Eligibility from the FDLE.
 To do this, you must submit an application, fingerprints, and the disposition of your case to the FDLE for consideration.